tbnsilveira/OpenStreetMaps_DataWrangling/README.md

 ## Getting data:
 The data was obtained from ...

 After downloading the data, the first step I should do if I did not know the data model would be a simple "less" shell command to figure out what kind of data were in it.
-Since OpenStreetMaps provides us with a data model, we can move forward to the next step: auditing data.
+Since OpenStreetMaps provides us with a data model, which in turn tells us the information

+we can move forward to the next step: auditing data.

 ## Auditing data: